f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/ocp-infra-setup.rst

 16. Verify “Networking”

-    *Note :- If more than 1 node, IPv4 address for API and Ingress need to be provided in this section*
+    *Note: If more than 1 node, IPv4 address for API and Ingress need to be provided in this section*

 .. image:: ./assets/assets-ocp-infra/16.png